TABLE OF CONTENTS

 The state of Pennsylvania has initiated a legal loophole to help minors obtain medical marijuana from another legalized state.
 Parents can get medical cannabis from the state of Pennsylvania for their sick child, even if they live out-of-state.
 However, this law may be replaced in a few years, but in the meantime parents and their minor children can only possess oils, pills, dry leaf, tinctures and topical creams made from marijuana.

 State of Rhode Island

 Rhode Island allows out-of-state cannabis authorization, but there is a possession limit of two and a half ounces of usable marijuana.
 So, you can carry around your medical marijuana in Rhode Island, but you have to follow their possession limit.

-If you want to know more about cannabis authorization and qualifying medical conditions covered in various states that have legalized marijuana, go to the Cannabis Training University.
+If you want to know more about cannabis authorization and qualifying medical conditions covered in various states that have legalized marijuana, enroll in Cannabis Training University's cannabis courses online.